patxitron/A3-Script-MobileSupplies/README.md

 Credits &amp; Thanks:
 ---------------------
-This script is based on the superb =BTC= Revive by =BTC= Giallustio. based on ArmA II NameDisplay script by Melbo.
+This script is based on the superb =BTC= Revive by =BTC= Giallustio.
+Player tags based on ArmA II NameDisplay script by Melbo.